-With Easter just a couple of days away, you might be in need of a last minute decorating idea.
+With Chocky Egg Day just a couple of days away, you might be in need of a last-minute decorating idea.
+How about some black and white Easter eggs?

 If you have a cutting machine and some vinyl, these black and white Easter eggs are super easy.